Diamond Dogs: Artwork and packaging

 The artwork was controversial as the full image on the gatefold sleeve showed the hybrid's genitalia.
 RCA had the genitalia airbrushed from the sleeve used for most releases.
 Some original uncensored copies made their way into circulation at the time of the album's release.
 According to the record-collector publication Goldmine price guides, these albums have been among the most expensive record collectibles of all time, selling for thousands of US dollars for a single copy.
 Other changes to the artwork included the substitution of the freak show badge "Alive" with the word "Bowie"; Bowie was credited simply as "Bowie", continuing the convention established with Pin Ups.
 Rykodisc/EMI restored Peelaert's original uncensored artwork for the album's re-release in 1990.
 Subsequent reissues have included a rejected inner gatefold image featuring Bowie in a sombrero cordobés holding onto a ravenous dog with a copy of Walter Ross's novel The Immortal at his feet.
+Rolling Stone ranked the cover the 51st best album cover of all time in 2024.